crate/cratedb-guide/docs/ingest/telemetry/index.md

 for collecting metrics data from applications and infrastructures.
 ::::

-::::{grid-item-card} Rsyslog
+::::{grid-item-card} rsyslog
 :link: rsyslog
 :link-type: ref
-Rsyslog is a rocket-fast system for log processing.
+Send logs with rsyslog, a rocket‑fast system for log processing.
 ::::

 ::::{grid-item-card} Telegraf